AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Function_Return_Values/README.md

 Some extra function related tips:

 * Look at another example of writing *error handling* into functions.
 It is generally a good idea to check that any necessary parameters are validated, and that any optional parameters have some kind of default value provided.
-This way, your program will be less likely to thorw errors.
+This way, your program will be less likely to throw errors.
 * Think about the idea of creating a *function library*.
 As you go further into your programming career, you'll start doing the same kinds of things over and over again.
 It is a good idea to create your own library of utility functions to do these sorts of things.
 You can copy them over to new code, or even just apply it to HTML pages wherever you need it.

 ## Skills test

-I have created an accompanying [functions-skills-test.html](https://github.com/AndrewSRea/My_Learning_Port/blob/main/JavaScript/JS_Building_Blocks/Functions/functions-skills-test.html) file to test my knowledge of the information provided by this **"Function return values"** page.
-See the results [here]().
+See the [Test your skills: Functions](https://github.com/AndrewSRea/My_Learning_Port/tree/main/JavaScript/JS_Building_Blocks/Functions/Skills_Test#test-your-skills-functions) page for some further tests to verify my knowledge of the information provided by the **Function return values** article.
+(This skills test also incorporates knowledge learned from the previous two articles, [Functions -- reusable blocks of code](https://github.com/AndrewSRea/My_Learning_Port/tree/main/JavaScript/JS_Building_Blocks/Functions#functions----reusable-blocks-of-code), and [Build your own function](https://github.com/AndrewSRea/My_Learning_Port/tree/main/JavaScript/JS_Building_Blocks/Build_Your_Function#build-your-own-function).)

 ## Conclusion